simoneperazzoli/Sauron/README.md

 # Mathematical modeling of WWTP through Lattice Boltzmann Method

+This repository contains a 3 notebook series where the main goal was to review the scientific bibliography related to the mathematical modelling of biotechnological wastewater treatment processes through the lattice Boltzmann method.

+Through a literature screening, we found 72 papers reporting this issue and, in order to track the main authors and keywords of these studies, it was created the first notebook (Part 1).

+In the second notebook (Part 2), we performed an analysis of the scientific studies.
+To do it, it was created a dataset containing the main information extracted from the papers assessed and our analysis is based on it!

+The third notebook shows some statistical insights comparing the studies reported in the literature and their respective references for model validation.These results can be observed in Part 2 of this series, in the column 'Normalized error for model validation (%)' from our dataset.

+Data presented here were extracted from original papers by using the tool WebPlotDigitalizer.
+The analysis performed was: Root mean squared error, Pearson's correlation and Normalized error.

+To run, follow the instruction bellow:

 ## Commands to run:

 *1) Creating a virtual environment for python3*